 “This is exactly what I hate about you,” the boy snapped.
 “I wouldn’t have ever known if you hadn’t felt the need to show off.”

 She rose so quickly that he actually took a step back.
 “I wasn’t showing off!” she whispered furiously.

 Rose had to fight to keep her voice to rising above a whisper.
-“You’re just mad because I heard you talking about me.”
+“You’re not mad because Noah and I happened to talk and work on an assignment today.
+You’re just mad because I heard you talking about me.”

 “Then why did you do it?”